-Kacy has been active in the community since moving to Takoma Park seven years ago.
+Kacy has been active in the community since moving to Takoma Park 10 years ago.
 She is proud of the city’s progressive values, diversity, environmental initiatives, art and music, and just plain “funkiness.”
-She strives to do her part to help maintain and build upon these values.

-Kacy was elected to the City Council in November 2017.
-Prior to that, she served as a member and then chair of the Safe Roadways Committee for 5 years.
-In this capacity, she \advocated for changes that improved safety on Takoma Park streets, encouraged more people to bike and walk, improved access for people with disabilities, and increased awareness about the racial equity impacts of transportation policies.
+Prior to 2017, she served as a member and then chair of the Takoma Park Safe Roadways Committee for 5 years.
+In this capacity, she advocated for changes that improved safety on Takoma Park streets, encouraged more people to bike and walk, improved access for people with disabilities, and advocated for transportation policy and infrastructure changes to improve racial equity in the city.

 Kacy works as the communications manager for Refugee Congress, a national advocacy organization built and led by refugees, asylees, and other vulnerable migrants.
 Her previous work experience includes teaching English as a Second Language to adult immigrants and refugees in a variety of settings, most recently at CASA de Maryland, and working as a communications and program officer for international education programs.
 She also served as a Peace Corps Volunteer in Uzbekistan.

 She has a master’s degree in International Studies from the University of Washington and a bachelor’s degree in Communication Arts and English from Wartburg College.